armory/docs/content/en/cd-as-a-service/tasks/deploy/monitor-deployment.md

 ---
-title: Armory Continuous Deployment-as-a-Service Status UI
+title: How to Monitor Deployments
-linkTitle: Status UI
+linkTitle: Monitor Deployments
 description: >
   Monitor the status of your deployments and approve or rollback deployments.
 exclude_search: true
 ---

-## Deployment Status UI
+## Monitor deployments using the Status UI

 When you navigate to the **Armory Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
 If you don't see a deployment that you're expecting to see, refresh the list or verify the Armory CD-as-a-Service environment the app belongs to.
 You can switch environments in the top right menu by clicking on your username.